Mike11199/The-Big-Tipper/README.md

 <br>

-To-do:  Change smiley face from happy, neutral, or angry depending on the tip amount (not in tutorial).
+Deviated from tutorial by adding a smiley face that updates from happy, neutral, or angry depending on the tip amount.

 <img src="https://user-images.githubusercontent.com/91037796/150699029-6f465813-ebaf-4cd2-98e6-3e2f4f663e6e.gif" width="324" height="648"/>